Table of contents:

 As Senior citizens, we are constantly under attack by cybercriminals and other malicious users.
 Personal cybersecurity is not difficult for retired people to learn, and should be practiced on a regular basis.
 This article covers several facets of cybersecurity for seniors.

 Practicing cyber safety can go a long way toward protecting your identity and sensitive personal information.
 This article discusses personal cybersecurity practices for retired people and seniors.
 Although everybody should use personal cybersecurity best practices in their daily routines, retired people and senior citizens face unique challenges.
 We are the targets of focused attacks by cybercriminals.

 This article discusses what personal cybersecurity is, and why using personal cybersecurity best practices is important.
 There are recommendations that can assist senior citizens and retired people to implement good personal cybersecurity practices in their daily routines.
-It also discusses reasons why cybercriminals find senior citizens vulnerable to cyber attacks.
+It also discusses the reasons why cybercriminals find senior citizens vulnerable to cyber attacks.

 The Need for Personal Cybersecurity Best Practices for Retired People